vk12122/bitvijays.github.io-sphinx/docs/LFC-Forensics.rst

 * stegsolve - check all the planes.
 There's a data-extracter, we may try to extract all the values of RGB and see if there's any flag in that.
 * stegosuite
 * steghide : If there's any text present in the Image file or the filename of the image or any link ( maybe to youtube video; video name can be the password ) that can be a passphrase to steghide.
 Sometimes, you may have to try all lowercase/ uppercase combinations.
+* `zsteg <https://github.com/zed-0xff/zsteg>`_ : detect stegano-hidden data in PNG & BMP
+* `pngcheck <http://www.libpng.org/pub/png/apps/pngcheck.html>`_ : pngcheck verifies the integrity of PNG, JNG and MNG files (by checking the internal 32-bit CRCs [checksums] and decompressing the image data); it can optionally dump almost all of the chunk-level information in the image in human-readable form.
+* `Mediaextract <https://github.com/panzi/mediaextract>`_ : Extracts media files (AVI, Ogg, Wave, PNG, ...) that are embedded within other files.

 Sound Files
 -----------